2022–23 Sheffield Wednesday F.C. season: Semi-finals

+Final

 FA Cup

 Sheffield Wednesday were drawn at home to Morecambe in the first round and to Mansfield Town in the second round.
 On 28 November 2022, Sheffield Wednesday were drawn against Newcastle United in the third round.
 On 8 January 2023, Sheffield Wednesday were drawn at home to Fleetwood Town in the fourth round.

 EFL Cup

 Wednesday were drawn against Sunderland in the first round on 23 June 2022.
 The second round draw took place on 10 August 2022 by Clinton Morrison and Michael Gray in which Wednesday were drawn against Rochdale.
 The third round draw took place on 24 August 2022 and Sheffield Wednesday were drawn against Southampton.

 EFL Trophy

 The Owls were drawn into Group H of the Northern section alongside Bradford City, Burton Albion and Leicester City U21.